 All you need is your favorite medium to full coverage foundation and your favorite moisturizer.
 Place a dollop of moisturizer in your palm and squirt out a small dollop of your foundation (obviously way less than you’d normally use to cover your entire face).
 Mix together and apply to your face.
 WHAT?
 But that’s too easy!
 I KNOW…

-All you need is your favorite medium to full coverage foundation and your favorite moisturizer that includes antioxidants and an SPF (if you really want to amp up the antioxidants, add a couple drops of your favorite serum).
+All you need is your favorite medium to full coverage foundation and your favorite moisturizer that includes antioxidants and an SPF (if you really want to amp up the antioxidants, put a couple drops of your favorite serum on your clean skin before you apply).
 For instance, my favorite is Oil of Olay’s Professional Pro-X Repair Lotion with SPF 30.
 Place a dollop of the moisturizer in your palm and squirt out a small dollop of your foundation (obviously way less than you’d normally use to cover your entire face).
 Mix together and apply to your face.
 Well this is just getting ridiculous isn’t it…?

 This one is slightly more tricky, but still easy peasy to make!
 You need: